archivesunleashed/aut-docs/Gephi-Converting-Site-Link-Structure-into-Dynamic-Visualization.md

 <h3>Step Two: Import into Gephi</h3>

 You now want to take it into Gephi.
-Start Gephi (<a href="http://ianmilligan.ca/2014/07/15/getting-gephi-running-on-os-x-mavericks/">if you have trouble running it, this tutorial might help</a>).
+[Install Gephi](http://gephi.github.io/) – make sure you're running Gephi 0.9, as it offers widest compatabilities with systems.

-Open the GDF file that you just generated (in our example, `all-links.gdf`.
+Open the GDF file that you just generated when prompted by the new project window (in our example, `all-links.gdf`).
 Click OK.

 Now visit the 'Data Laboratory' panel and do the following.
 Select the 'edges' table so it looks like this.